restorer/zame-haxe-particles/README.md

 All other targets should use drawTiles renderer:

   - html5 in canvas mode - still pretty fast, doesn't support color effects.
-Can render incorrectly due to bug in openfl, please apply [this patch](https://github.com/openfl/openfl/pull/434) if you encounter it.
+Can render incorrectly due to bug in openfl, please apply [this patch](https://github.com/openfl/openfl/pull/1113) ([or this for earlier versions of openfl](https://github.com/openfl/openfl/pull/434)) if you encounter it.
   - native - fast, support color effects, hovewer in some cases GL renderer looks better.

 ## Roadmap for future